dracula/aseprite/README.md

 All instructions can be found at [draculatheme.com/aseprite](https://draculatheme.com/aseprite).

-### Step-by-step guide:

 ## Team

-This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/template/graphs/contributors).
+This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/aseprite/graphs/contributors).

 | [![abbabon/avatar_url]][abbabon] |
 |:--------------------------------------:|